gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 The following outlines how the **ResetDirectMethod** handler function found in **main.c** works:

 1. From Azure IoT Central, a user invokes the **Reset Azure Sphere** command.
 A Direct Method named **ResetMethod** along with a JSON payload is sent to the device.
-The JSON payload *"reset_timer":5}* specifies how many seconds to wait before resetting the device.
+The JSON payload *{"reset_timer":5}* specifies how many seconds to wait before resetting the device.

-2. When a Direct Method message is received the DirectMethodBindings Set is checked for a matching DirectMethodBinding *methodName* name.
+2. When the device receives a Direct Method message, the DirectMethodBindings Set is checked for a matching DirectMethodBinding *methodName* name.
 When a match is found, the associated DirectMethodBinding handler function is called.

 3. The current UTC time is reported to Azure IoT using a Device Twin Binding property named **DeviceResetUTC**.